 This may seem like a no-brainer, but balancing form and function is critical.
 The portfolio design should obviously look good, but not distract from the work being presented.
 Ideally, the look and feel of the digital portfolio should complement the branding of the applicant’s resume, business card and website.

 Is the digital portfolio free of errors?

 The best candidates approach the digital portfolio with the seriousness of a client project.
 If a digital portfolio has typo-ridden captions, missing information or broken links, what level of attention to detail would the applicant display on the job?

 Compelling captions can make a big difference.
 Savvy creative job seekers understand that we now live in a metrics-focused world.
 A digital portfolio shouldn’t just be a collection of standout work; it should tell a story about solving real-world client problems.
 Look for candidates who not only provide captions featuring a description of their role in the project, the date, and any software or special skills used, but also quantifiable information about how the work boosted the bottom line or positively impacted key stakeholders.

 Searching for strong digital portfolios?
-Check out The Creative Group's portfolio examples.
+Check out our featured candidate portfolios.
 Scroll to the bottom of the page to search for creative talent by region.